uswds/uswds-site/pages/documentation/migration-V3.md

     </ul>
     <h6>What to do</h6>
     <ol>
-      <li>Check your codebase for any old settings.</li>
+      <li>Check your settings to see if they are set to the old default.</li>
-      <li>If you find any instance of these variables outside of the settings files, check the part of your site that they affect.</li>
+      <li>If they use the old default, delete the setting from your settings file so it uses the system default.</li>
     </ol>
   </div>